Hephaisto-dev/airline-information-system/analysis/DataDictionary.md

 	Employee id: Identifier of the employee that create the booking.
     Flight id: Identifier of the flight of the booking Passenger id: Identifier of the passenger related to the booking.
-	Ticket: the ticket of this booking
+	Ticket: The ticket of this booking
-	Booking date: date when booking was made.
+	Booking date: Date when booking was made.
-	Seat number: seat number assigned to the passenger.
+	Seat number: Seat number assigned to the passenger.

 ## Discount:

-	id:
+	Id: Unique identifier for each discount
-	Static: Whether this discount in status (will take off the value from the price)
+	Static: Whether this discount in status (will take off a fixed amount of the price)
-	Dynamic:
+	Dynamic: Whether this discount is dynamic (will take off a percentage of the price)
 	Value: The value of the discount (percentage discount if not static)

 ## Employee:

-    id: unique identifier for each employee
+    id: Unique identifier for each employee
-	First name: first name of the employee.
+	First name: First name of the employee.
-	Last name: last name of the employee.
+	Last name: Last name of the employee.
-	Birthdate: the birthdate of the employee
+	Birthdate: The birthdate of the employee
-	Phone: phone number of the employee.
+	Phone: Phone number of the employee.
-	Email: email address of the employee
+	Email: Email address of the employee
-    Job title: this defines what a person's job is in the company.
+    Job title: This defines what a person's job is in the company.

 ## Flight:

-    Id: unique identifier for each flight
+    Id: Unique identifier for each flight
-	Arrival: city where the flight arrives at
+	Arrival: City where the flight arrives at
-	Departure: city where the flight departs from
+	Departure: City where the flight departs from
-    Arrival datetime: time and date when the flight arrives.
+    Arrival datetime: Time and date when the flight arrives.
     Airplane: Type of airplane used for the flight.
-    Capacity: Maximum number of seats in the flight (linked to airplane) Departure datetime: time and date when the flight departs.
+    Capacity: Maximum number of seats in the flight (linked to airplane) Departure datetime: Time and date when the flight departs.
 	Flight duration: Total duration of the flight
-    Flight number: flight number for the airline
+    Flight number: Flight number for the airline
-    Status: Current state of the flight (schedules, delayed, cancel…)
+    Status: Current state of the flight (scheduled, delayed, canceled, on going, landed, boarding, ?)
-	Tickets: Different ticket types for this flight Ticket id: unique ticket number for the specific flight
+	Tickets: Different ticket types for this flight Ticket id: Unique ticket number for the specific flight
-	Coast:
+	Cost: Cost of the flight
-	Gate:
+	Gate: The gate of the flight

 ## Passenger:

-    Id: unique identifier for each passenger
+    Id: Unique identifier for each passenger
-	First name: first name of the passenger
+	First name: First name of the passenger
 	Last name: Last name of the passenger
-	Nationality:
+	Nationality: Nationality of the passenger
 	Passport/ID number: Passport number of the passenger (if applicable)
-	Phone: phone number of the passenger
+	Phone: Phone number of the passenger
 	Email: Email address of the passenger
     Passenger type: The type of the passenger (Adult, child, student)